Sleeps 6/7 - From €564 a Night - Available Year Round - Directly on Atlantic Seashore - Luxurious Accommodation

 This is a lovely large airy space: in pride of place is the Lacanche premium-range stove, a must for all serious cooks.

-The Study and the Living Rooms have open fireplaces, which create the perfect relaxed atmosphere.
+The Study and the Living Room have open fireplaces, which create the perfect relaxed atmosphere.

 The wallpapers and blinds/curtain material that you will see are from designs by William Morris who had a profound influence on interior decoration throughout the Victorian period.